RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.viewmodels/-tier-list-view-model/insert-images-to-backlog.md

 Inserts images at the start of the backlog.

 If the list of images is empty, completes without any action.
-Updates [tierListEvent](tier-list-event.md) with [BacklogImagesAdded](../../me.khruslan.tierlistmaker.data.models.tierlist/-backlog-images-added/index.md).
+Updates [tierListEvent](tier-list-event.md) with [BacklogImagesAdded](../../me.khruslan.tierlistmaker.data.models.tierlist/-backlog-images-added/index.md) and logs [ImagesAdded](../../me.khruslan.tierlistmaker.util.analytics/-images-added/index.md) analytic event.

 #### Parameters